 Rather than falling down the rabbit hole of looking at what is clearly a problematic system, and continuing to pinpoint more issues, we want to speak with Tristan Whitehead more about what he envisioned as possible opportunities that he could see in how this part of the industry could change.

 5 things to consider about Big Data in the aviation aftermarket

 Much of which has to do with stepping back from the problem, and approaching it from a new perspective.
-It will require companies along the supply chain to begin viewing the process from the perspective of the part, rather than from that of their company, thus removing small island of paperwork information which cannot be shared.
+It will require companies along the supply chain to begin viewing the process from the perspective of the part, rather than from that of their company, thus removing the small island of paperwork information that cannot be shared.